 I started living here a few months into the project, after one room and the kitchen were clean enough to enjoy, and slowly picked away at it.
 2020 was a good year to be engaged at home, and without shows or residencies to go to, it felt good to pour my energy into this structure.
 It took a long time to get here, but I now see this work as an extension of my sculpture practice (which, in turn, is influenced by years of study and employment in architecture).

-I have been slowly learning this collection of material and seeing how cultural preferences, material usage and code standards have changed over time, and so many other themes.
 Every building has a complex web of stories embedded in it, and I’ve learned a few about this house.
-Early on, the previous owner dropped by a handful of times to see what it looked like after the sale, and when I gave her a collection of leftover objects and paperwork that was hers, she returned again a week later with a photograph of two residents taken in 1956 and a skeleton key that unlocks the last original door in the house.
+Early on, the previous owner dropped by a handful of times to see what it looked like after the sale, and when I gave her a collection of leftover objects and paperwork that was hers, she returned again a week later with some artifacts: a photograph of two residents taken in 1956 and a skeleton key that unlocks the one original door in the house.
 It means a lot that she gave me her blessing - she raised her kids here, still lives nearby, and had such a strong connection to the place.
 She gave me valuable information about the natural springs buried under the house across the street, which yard had the best soil and provided the most veggies, etc. She also left behind half a dozen bird feeders posted up around the yard.

 Living inside of a project turned out to be more complicated (and hazy) than I had thought.
 The sheer number of tasks meant that there was a psychic burden attached to whatever I happened to look at.
 My mind would race through all of the little things that needed to get done and then I’d suddenly realize I’d been standing frozen in a doorway for 5 minutes.
-That took a long time to get over, and I’m not sure exactly what did it, but mostly I went slowly.
+That took a long time to get over.
+I’m not sure exactly what did it, but this is all to say: I went slowly.

-I had been working intuitively, and without much of a plan, but once clear ideas for big changes occurred, I needed to go through the code office.
+I was working intuitively, and without much of a plan, but once clear ideas for big changes occurred, I needed to go through the code office.
 That and the building was techincally vacant and therefore at risk of massive fines unless inspected, so I drew up plans of the house and applied for permits.

 An ethos has emerged along with these ideas: to use and augment what is here before importing any new material.
-That means taking the low-rent railing and carving a globe into it rather than tossing it into the garbage, cutting a window into the staircase and leaving the original studs exposed and untreated rather than spend the energy on a big new header, etc. To avoid getting another dumpster, I made a sculpture out of an old set of extorior stairs.
+That means taking the low-rent railing and carving a globe into it rather than tossing it into the garbage, cutting a window into the staircase and leaving the original studs exposed rather than spend the energy on a big new header, etc. To avoid getting another dumpster, I made a sculpture out of an old set of extorior stairs.